 Please note that the finished area in the basement is never considered to be GLA by the appraiser.

 CubiCasa Digital GLA follows the ANSI Z765-2021 calculation standard.

 Areas marked as green are calculated in the final GLA Area.
 The calculated green area value is shown as the area description next to the main green area on that level.

 Areas marked with red are NOT calculated in the GLA Area.
 These areas also have the area description.

 You can add or remove rooms from the GLA based on their space properties by following the instructions on the New GLA Flow.

-The Total Scanned Area includes GLA + excluded areas.
-Usually, you would not display the total scanned area on your floor plan, this is mostly used to determine if your order will have the additional fee of $10/10€.
+The Total Scanned Area includes ALL scanned areas, including porches, balconies, external wall thickness, etc. Usually, you would not display the total scanned area on your floor plan, this is mostly used to determine if your order will have the additional fee of $10/10€.